dhirajpatra/dhirajpatra/README.md

 delivering successful projects on time and within budget.
 Skilled leader, with experience on leading teams and managing people.

-- 🔭 I’m currently working on AI/ML, IoT, Drone patented projects in a nasdaq Solar Plant Tracker company
+- 🔭 I’m currently working on AI/ML, IoT, and Cloud projects as Solution Architect and AI/ML Engineer
-- 🌱 I’m currently learning advance topics on Data Analytics and Data Science
+- 🌱 I’m currently learning advanced topics on Data Analytics and Data Science besides MTech in Cloud Computing from IIT-P
-- 👯 I’m looking to collaborate on few open source product.
+- 👯 I’m looking to collaborate on a few open-source products.
 Mainly based on Python, Docker, microservices, machine learning.
 - 🤔 I love to help people with knowledge sharing.
 I have created several beginner projects and make publicly avaiable in Github
 - 💬 Ask me about Python, AI, ML, Django, Flask, Fast Api, Docker, Microservices, machine learning, data anlytics, data science, AWS, GCP, Azure, CI/CD, IoT...
 - 📫 How to reach me: dhiraj.patra@gmail.com